-New Medicare cards are coming!
-Medicare is mailing new cards between April 2018 and April 2019.
+New Medicare cards take effect on 1/1/2020.
 The new card has a Medicare Number unique to you, instead of your Social Security Number.
 Your new card will automatically come to you—just make sure Social Security has your most up-to-date address.
 For more information, visit go.medicare.gov/newcard.

 10 things to know about your new Medicare card

 - Your new card will automatically come to you.
 You don’t need to do anything as long as your address is up to date.
 If you need to update your address, visit your mySocial Security account.

 - Your new card will have a new Medicare Number that’s unique to you, instead of your Social Security Number.
 This will help to protect your identity.

 - Your Medicare coverage and benefits will stay the same.

 - Mailing takes time.
 Your card may arrive at a different time than your friend’s or neighbor’s.

 - Your new card is paper, which is easier for many providers to use and copy.